-The rivalry began in 1950, when the 49ers joined the NFL after leaving the recently folded AAFC.
-San Francisco's Kezar Stadium hosted the first contest between the two teams on the first day of October that year and attendance was miniscule by modern standards, with a little more than 27,500 people in the stands.
-Though the 49ers had dominated the competition in their former league, they proved to be no match for the Ram's high flying offense piloted by two future Hall of Fame quarterbacks, Norm Van Brocklin and Bob Waterfield.
+The rivalry began in 1950 when the 49ers joined the NFL after leaving the recently folded AAFC.
+San Francisco's Kezar Stadium hosted the first contest between the two teams on the first day of October that year and attendance was minuscule by modern standards, with a little more than 27,500 people in the stands.
+Though the 49ers had dominated the competition in their former league, they proved to be no match for the Ram's high-flying offense piloted by two future Hall of Fame quarterbacks, Norm Van Brocklin and Bob Waterfield.
 The 49ers fell 35-14 to the Rams and would end the season with just three wins.

 It took the 49ers a couple of years to gain a measure of respect with the Rams.
 By 1953, they were ready to show the NFL what they were made of.
 With half of what would become known as the "Million Dollar Backfield" on their roster, the 49ers upset the Rams twice that year by scores of 31-30 and 31-27.
 As a result of those losses, the Rams finished third in their division and missed the NFL Championship Game.
 At last, the 49ers belonged.

-In the late 1960's, there was a major culture shift in San Francisco with the Summer of Love (1968) hitting the city hard.
-Suddenly, there were many musicians in the city who were a part of the counter culture movement.
-Artists such as Jerry Garcia of the Grateful Dead who digressed from societal norms and lived a free wheeling life of sex, drugs and rock 'n roll.
-Garcia brought with him a unique style which combined the best parts of rock and roll of the previous two decades.
+In the late 1960s, there was a major culture shift in San Francisco with the Summer of Love (1968) hitting the city hard.
+Suddenly, there were many musicians in the city who were a part of the counterculture movement.
+Artists such as Jerry Garcia of the Grateful Dead digressed from societal norms and lived a free-wheeling life of sex, drugs and rock 'n roll.
+Garcia brought with him a unique style that combined the best parts of rock and roll of the previous two decades.

 It would prove to be the greatest era of the rivalry with great players from both sides competing for supremacy throughout the 1980's.
 Players such as Eric Dickerson, Jackie Slater, Joe Montana, Jerry Rice and Ronnie Lott led their teams into the thick of battle for supremacy of not just the division but the state of California.

-Local musical artists were tuning in to this rivalry.
-Huey Lewis and the News was well known in the 49ers locker room and was close friends of several of its starts including Joe Montana and Dwight Clark.
+Local musical artists were tuning into this rivalry.
+Huey Lewis and the News were well known in the 49ers locker room and were close friends of several of its starts including Joe Montana and Dwight Clark.
 They even let Clark, Montana, Lott and Ricki Ellison sing backup for one of their songs "Hip to be Square".
 Huey Lewis continues to be a strong supporter of the 49ers and was especially close to Dwight Clark for the rest of his life.

 The 49ers and Rams rivalry reached a climax in the 1989 NFC Championship Game.
 While Eric Dickerson had left a couple of years earlier, the Rams still nearly swept the 49ers in the regular season.
-However, these 49ers were a team of destiny, having won three previous Super Bowls and steamrolling towards a fourth.
-This tight knit group defeated the Rams 30-3.
+However, these 49ers were a team of destiny, having won three previous Super Bowls and steamrolled towards a fourth.
+This tight-knit group defeated the Rams 30-3.

 It was the last time that the Rams would be in the playoffs during their first stint in Los Angeles.
 The franchise began a free fall and by 1995 they had relocated to Saint Louis, Missouri.
 While the teams still disliked each other, the rivalry in its purest form was dead.
 By the time the team returned to Los Angeles in 2016, entire genres of music had been invented and an entire generation of football fans had yet to experience the magnitude of the 49er-Rams rivalry.

-Since 2019, the 49ers have defeated the Rams six straight times.
+Since 2019, the 49ers have defeated the Rams in the regular season eight straight times.
 While they were underdogs in many of those contests, they have stunned the NFL time and time again.
 But despite this recent trend, the games have mostly been close, always entertaining and rife with competition.
 Currently, the rivalry is reaching another level as the two teams are set to face each other for the NFC Championship.
-Though it is beign played in Los Angeles, more 49er fans are expected to attend than Rams Fans.
+Though it is being played in Los Angeles, more 49er fans are expected to attend than Rams Fans.
 While this passion is certainly entertaining, one must wonder if E-40's "Bang Bang Niner Gang" had anything to do with this phenomenon.